 Normal anatomy of the lower esophageal sphincter (LES).

 The LES exerts a resting basal pressure in normal individuals.
 The tonic muscular contraction that is the hallmark of the LES contributes to the resting tone, distinguishing this region from the esophageal body.
 Inhibition of LES contraction is mediated largely through nitric oxide, whereas excitation is mediated through acetylcholine.
 Even with ablation of all neural input, the LES maintains its intrinsic basal smooth muscle tone.
 This muscular tone is distributed unevenly throughout the sphincter.
-The pressure is greatest in the lowest 2 cm of the LES ...
+The pressure is greatest in the lowest 2 cm of the LES and ...